kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

   - Includes stacked items (Value × Amount)
   - Updates in real-time when items are added/removed
   - Displayed in leaderstats as "InvValue"

+### 8. Owner Tracking System
+- **Unique Ownership:**
+  - Tracks how many unique players own each item globally
+  - Regular items: +1 owner only when a NEW player gets the item
+  - Stock items: +1 owner for each unique stock item acquired
+  - Displayed as "copies: X" in inventory UI
+- **Smart Counting:**
+  - If player already has a regular item and gets it again, it stacks (no owner increment)
+  - Stock items always count as new owners since each serial is unique
+  - Shows true rarity based on how many players actually own the item

 ## 🗂️ File Structure Explained